 A … Biomaterials and Biomechanics

 Is the study completely in English or do I need some German skills?

-Most of the lectures are in English.
-Nevertheless, the study is not 100% taught in English – why?
+Most, but not all of the lectures are presented in English – why?

 · If you come from outside you might have to do additional lectures.
 These lectures are in German and, thus, you need some basic knowledge of the German language in this case.